 - According to the Content Marketing Institute, challenges for nonprofits are centered around financial circumstances.
 Two of the main problems that nonprofit marketers have in enhancing their content derives from the appropriate staffing and budget.

 - If you’re on a budget, research how your nonprofit can reinforce the content you’re putting out there.
 Look into which areas of your content need more emphasis and support.
 Allocate your budget to those key areas and your content will flourish.
 It may be difficult to decide which elements you should focus on, but think of what will attract your audience.
 This will give your nonprofit opportunity to shape your content with some assistance.

 - If not, outsource.
 Outsourcing is a great service that your company can benefit from if you’ve got the funds for it.
 A lot of research has been done that reveals how much more flexibility companies receive from outsourcing.

 - Regardless, your company should look into the Google Ad Grants program.
 They provide qualifying nonprofits with a large grant for free Google AdWords advertising.
-Read more about the elements of this program.
 Google AdWords is an effective way to strengthen your website’s traffic and appear more frequently to your audience.
 See our program for nonprofits.

 - Finally, Amazon Smile is very unique program that can help nonprofit marketing plans.
 This option is great to take advantage of, and look into for your company.
-You can learn more about in one of our other posts.
+Learn more about using Amazon Smile for nonprofits